Course Registration and Other Regulations

 Important academic dates and deadlines are published in the Academic Calendar online at MiamiOH.edu/OneStop.
 Dates are subject to change without notice.

-University registration includes the issue and validation of your student identification card.
-ID cards are issued at the Campus Services Center (34 Nellie Craig Walker Hall).
+University registration includes the issue of your Miami ID.
+The default ID format for incoming students is the Miami University Digital ID, which is accessed through a smartphone app.
+Students who prefer a physical ID card may opt out of the Digital ID program and instead request a card at the Campus Services Center (34 Nellie Craig Walker Hall).
 Regional students should go to the Office of IT services on their campus for ID cards.
+More detail about Digital ID can be found here (https://miamioh.edu/campus-services/home/miami-ids/digital-id/index.html).

 Course Offerings